 This article includes links I have been paid to include about exercising outside alone.

-As the nights draw in and we get more and more toward the winter months it can be harder to exercise outdoors alone.
+As the nights draw in and we get more and more to the winter months it can be harder to exercise alone outdoors.
 I have some tips which will hopefully help you to stay safe whilst still getting out and doing the exercise you love whether that be walking the dog, running, cycling or even skateboarding!

 Be aware of your surroundings

 Whilst it might seem a great idea to wear headphones be sure that they are set at a volume where you can still hear if someone is behind you and be aware of the traffic, maybe just have them in one ear.

 Tell someone where you are going

 Make sure someone knows your route or even better tracks you using an app such as Glimpse or Road ID.
 If you use an iPhone you can use the “find my friends” tool as an alternative.
 These are really easy to use and can really put a loved one at ease and also if anything was to happen it would be easier to find you.

 Take any medication you may need